Email offers the highest and most measurable ROI (return on investment) of all types of marketing.

 Since franchisers are rarely equipped to offer individual marketing for each location, they need to empower potentially hundreds of franchisees with an intuitive, self-service marketing solution, especially for first-time marketers.
 This allows them to market locally with a strong brand identity, evaluate their results, and continually improve their marketing over time.

-Choose a system that allows you to create templates for any marketing efforts that your owners carry out, such as emails for customer birthdays, new menu items, events or specials.
+Choose a system that allows you to create templates for any marketing efforts that your owners carry out, such as emails for customer birthdays, new items, events, or specials.
 Make sure you can lock down branded sections while providing franchisees customizable sections for local information.

 Email list growth